Electrically tunable stacking domains and ferroelectricity in moir\'e superlattices: Results

 The second term describes the dielectric response of the bilayer to the electric field, where $\a_0$ and $\a_1$ are the first two coefficients in the expansion of the polarizability $\a$ about the equilibrium layer separation.
-A bilayer system cannot simply be treated as a pair of capacitor plates; due to the overlap of states in the vacuum region between the layers, it is more appropriate to treat the system as a single slab with a nonuniform charge density, see Fig.~\ref{fig:mos2} (e).
+A bilayer system cannot simply be treated as a pair of capacitor plates; due to the overlap of states in the vacuum region between the layers, it is more appropriate to treat the system as a single slab with a nonuniform charge density, see Fig.~\ref{fig:Fig1} (e).
 Thus, changing the layer separation will affect the polarizability of the system, so we perform a Taylor expansion in $d$.
-In Appendix B we show with first-principles calculations that the polarizability is linear in $d$.
+In Section II of the supplementary information we show with first-principles calculations that the polarizability is linear in $d$.
 In addition, the polarizability will vary throughout the superlattice due to the different local stacking configurations and equilibrium layer separations.
 The dielectric response occurs in all layered systems, irrespective of symmetry.

 The typical lattice relaxation procedure is as follows: the local energy densities in Eq.~\eqref{eq:V_tot_all} are parameterized using first-principles calculations.
-Practically, this is done using the mapping between real space and `configuration space' \cite{carr2018relaxation}, where all of the local stacking configurations in real space are condensed into a single unit cell of relative translations between the layers (see Appendix A).
+Practically, this is done using the mapping between real space and `configuration space' \cite{carr2018relaxation}, where all of the local stacking configurations in real space are condensed into a single unit cell of relative translations between the layers (see Section II of the supplementary information).
 Configuration space can be traversed using first-principles calculations with only a single primitive cell (6 atoms for bilayer \chem{MoS_2}), and translating one layer over the other.
 Quantities such as $\V_0$, $d_0$, etc., can be parameterized in configuration space, and Eq.~\eqref{eq:V_tot_main} can then be minimized with respect to the layer separation $d$ and in-plane displacements $U$ in order to obtain the relaxed structure.